C. Delores Tucker: Political

+Business

 In the 1970s, Tucker faced controversy regarding her connections to the United Bank of Mortgage Corporation (UBMC), a Philadelphia lending institution that was later accused of processing large numbers of defective inner-city mortgages insured by the Federal Housing Administration and the Veterans Administration.
-At the time, Tucker not only managed Pennsylvania’s state office that investigated real estate complaints, but she was also a licensed real estate broker and a stockholder in the UBMC.
+At the time, Tucker not only managed Pennsylvania's state office that investigated real estate complaints, but she was also a licensed real estate broker and a stockholder in the UBMC.

 Reports noted that her husband, William Tucker, was a well-connected real estate speculator who sold numerous UBMC-financed properties.
 In one case, their real estate agency sold a North Philadelphia home that suffered a collapsed back wall within six months of sale, yet the property had still been insured under a federally backed mortgage.
-The Philadelphia Inquirer highlighted these issues when disclosing the UBMC’s practices, raising questions about Tucker’s dual role as both regulator and participant in the real estate market.
+The Philadelphia Inquirer highlighted these issues when disclosing the UBMC's practices, raising questions about Tucker’s dual role as both regulator and participant in the real estate market.

 Media

-In 1988 she made an extended appearance on a British television discussion programme, After Dark.
+In 1988, Tucker made an extended appearance on a British television discussion programme, After Dark.